UllaRisager/Learn-with-Locals/_posts/2017-05-28-teach-your-mates-how-to-code.md

 😃 A real win-win situation.

-#### &nbsp;
+####

 #### Can you tell me a little more about how you taught them?
 Did your create your own learning materials?

 First of all I created a list for both of them about the subject/tools/techniques that I thought were relevant.
-Like a to-do list: if you learn this and this and that...you'll know enough to start developing yourself - in my opinion.
+Like a to-do list: if you learn this and this and that…you'll know enough to start developing yourself - in my opinion.

 Then I tried to look up as many materials online, as I could.
 Luckily, coding are based on popular technologies that are really well covered, so very easy to find information and learning material to put together my own foundation.